ONSdigital/cell-key-perturbation/documentation/sdc_perturbation.md

 - `count` is the post-perturbation count, the values to be output.
 It will be set to `NaN` if the value is suppressed for being below the threshold.

-The columns you are most likely interested in are the variables, which are the categories you've summarised by, plus the `count` column.
+The columns needed for an export, are the variables, which are the categories you've summarised by (var1, var5, var8 in this example), plus the `count` column.

 **WARNING! - The `ckey`, `pcv`, `pre_sdc_count` and `pvalue` columns should be dropped before the contingency table is published.
 Otherwise, the perturbation can be unpicked and the output will be disclosive.**